Assetto Corsa Car Setup Guide

 Maximizing acceleration and top speed

-There is no need to religiously target the optimal RPM because gears still accelerate faster using a shorter setting even if it causes the gears to start above optimal RPM.
-This is because the engine is still producing plenty of useful torque that a shorter setting can transfer more effectively.
-The optimal RPM is more like the minimum RPM a gear should start so that you are not introducing inefficiency, so there is some wiggle room to mess with the ratios to optimize acceleration performance, especially with regard to the final ratio.
+There is no need to religiously start at the minimum optimal RPM because gears still accelerate faster using a shorter setting even if it causes them to start at a higher RPM.
+This is because the engine is still producing plenty of useful torque that a shorter setting can transfer more effectively, so there is wiggle room to mess with the ratios to optimize acceleration performance, especially with regard to the final ratio.

-Gear ratios can also be used to target RPMs to avoid awkward gear shifts during slow turns.
-Downshifting mid-turn can potentially destabilize the car if it makes the gear start with a high RPM, so modifying gear ratios can help you avoid it.
-Ideally, you want to set up the ratios so that the speed at which you take a turn puts you at the beginning of a gear.
+Gear ratios can be used to target RPMs to avoid awkward gear shifts during slow turns.
+Downshifting mid-turn can potentially destabilize the car, so modifying gear ratios can help you avoid it.
+Ideally, you want to set up the ratios so that the speed at which you take a slow turn puts you at the beginning of a gear.
 This allows you to leverage the full length of the gear to accelerate out.
 Look at the speed and gear at which you take a turn and target the top speed of the previous gear to that speed.
-If you take a turn at 80 km/h, you can set your first gear to end at that speed while adjusting the second gear proportionally, so that you will be at the beginning of the second gear when you start accelerating out of the turn.
+If you take a turn at 80 km/h, you can set your first gear to end at that speed so that you will be at the beginning of the second gear when you start accelerating out of the turn.